GoosefleetEO/aa-moonmining/README.md

 ## Features

-- Upload survey scans and research your moon database.
+- Upload survey scans and research your moon database
-- Monitor active extractions from your refineries.
+- Monitor active extractions from your refineries
-- Automatic value estimates for all moons and extractions.
+- Price estimates for potential monthly income of moons and for extractions
 - Mining ledger per extraction
 - Reports (e.g. potential total income of all owned moons)
 - Tool for mass importing moon scans from external sources